YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 We can give a value for today horizons : in present time the particle is at ~ 48 Glyrs, the event horizon is at ~ 17 Glyrs and the Hubble horizon is at ~ 14 Glyrs.

-Looking at the particle horizon we can see that due to expansion it's distance increase rapdily, it means that the farthest light we can see was emits by objects that are today at 48 Glyrs of us !
+Looking at the particle horizon we can see that due to expansion it's distance increase rapdily, it means that the farthest light we can see was emits by objects that are today at 48 Glyrs of us!
 In our expansing universe the particle univers will tend to infinity.

-Another remark is that the event horizon is greater than the Hubble distance : photons that lie between the two are currently receeding at supra-light speed but we will finally saw them as they will enter in the Hubble horizon !
+Another remark is that the event horizon is greater than the Hubble distance : photons that lie between the two are currently receeding at supra-light speed but we will finally saw them as they will enter in the Hubble horizon!

-We can prove that the Hubble horizon and the event horizon converge to the same limit : the Friedmann equations give us
+We can prove that the Hubble horizon and the event horizon converge to the same limit: the Friedmann equations give us

 $$